Google’s SGE Update Will Change SEO Forever

 As the new features discussed in this article are yet to launch to a broad audience, our suggested approach for now is to monitor, learn, and prepare for change.

-But that’s a bit boring, no?
+But that’s a bit boring, isn’t it?
 We pride ourselves on making bold predictions based on our expertise in B2B digital marketing.
 In fact, our marketing trends for 2023 article, originally written and published in late 2022, instructs readers to “embrace the weirdness” of AI marketing.
 Well, here comes the weird.

 B2B companies should be aware of changes coming to search as it will inform marketing strategies for all industries.
 However, B2B companies have an advantage over B2C companies and online publications: no amount of AI features or social sharing can replace a quote form.